ucla-data-rescue/summary/README.md

 Summary of the webcrawler
 -------------------------

+A webcrawler is a program that visits a web page, stores a copy, then examines the page looking for links to _other_ web pages, follows those links, and repeats the process for every new page found.
+It is useful to understand a little bit about how crawlers work and what their limitations are.

 * [Understanding what the Internet Archive webcrawler does](https://docs.google.com/document/d/1PeWefW2toThs-Pbw0CMv2us7wxQI0gRrP1LGuwMp_UQ/edit)

 * [Seeding the End of Term crawler's list of URLs to crawl](https://docs.google.com/document/d/1qpuNCmBmu4KcsS_hE2srewcCiP4f9P5cCyDfHmsSAVU/edit)